 - Rinse the glasses in clean warm water

-- Dry glasses with soft cloth
+- Dry glasses with a soft cloth

 Please note: It’s also recommended you use a plastic bowl/ tub within the sink to prevent breaking the glasses.